MOT test: History

 In recent years there have been attempts to change the frequency of the MOT in the UK, including moving to a test every two years, or changing the age that vehicles become due for testing to four years, instead of three.
 However, these changes have been dismissed following government consultations, on the grounds of safety.
-Most recently, it was suggested by former Transport Secretary Grant Shapps, that the MOT again move to a biennial check, to help motorists save money as a result of the 2022 cost-of-living crisis.
+Most recently, it was suggested by former Transport Secretary Grant Shapps, that the MOT again move to a biennial check, to help motorists save money as a result of the ongoing cost-of-living crisis.
 This plan has yet to be officially taken to consultation by the government, but has provoked response from safety organisations.

 International regulations

-In order to allow vehicles to travel from a country to another one, some international regulations require test to be performed on vehicles.

-This is for instance required by the 1997 Unece agreement and by Directive 2014/45/EC on Periodic Road-worthiness tests, Directive 2014/47/EC on technical roadside inspections of commercial vehicles and Directive 2014/46/EC.
+In order to allow vehicles to travel from one country to another, some international regulations require tests to be performed on vehicles.
+This is, for instance, required by the 1997 UNECE Agreement and by Directive 2014/45/EC on periodic road-worthiness tests, Directive 2014/47/EC on technical roadside inspections of commercial vehicles and Directive 2014/46/EC.